Fully Variable Desmodromic VVA, "race winner" and "fuel ecconomy winner".

 The valve lift profile is defined by the groove's profile and by the geometry of the linkage.

-Locking both, the groove (magenta) and the big end of the red rod, the system degrades to a "single mode" Desmodromic Valve Train".
 Comparing the state of the art Desmodromic Valve Train (current winner of the motoGP) with the "single mode" DVVA, the latter:

 is rid of "complementary" long periphery restoring camlobes,